AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 ## Role code

-Let's get down to the brass tax.
+Let's get down to brass tacks.
 You want to know how to use roles and permissions in your bot.

 ### Get Role by Name or ID